Producing symmetrical facts for lists induced by the list reversal mapping in Isabelle/HOL: Introduction

 While formalizing a piece of mathematical knowledge, one probably hopes that some part of the tedious work will be done by the machine.
 One such mechanical tasks are proofs that follow ``by symmetry'' which can be seen as a variation of ``without loss of generality'' \cite{wlog}.
 One such ``by symmetry'' usually stands for a proper description of the symmetry involved and the procedure of how lemmas involving the symmetry should be used to obtain the symmetrical claim.

 In this article, we exhibit a partial, yet quite useful, solution to ``by symmetry'' in the case of lists and the reversal mapping in the proof assistant Isabelle/HOL \cite{IsabelleHOLBook}.
-The reversal, or mirror mapping, is an involutive antimorphism acting on lists.
+The reversal, or mirror mapping, is the mapping reversing the order of elements in a list.
 This mapping interconnects many pairs of definitions over lists in the spirit of the following duality: the list $p$ is a prefix of the list $w$ if and only if the reversal of $p$ is a suffix of the reversal of $w$.
 We situate this solution in the context of Combinatorics on words, a mathematical domain which studies words, i.e., lists and their various properties including equations on words.

 First, we give a short overview of mathematical context along with examples of the symmetry in question.
-In \Cref{sec:description}, we specify the symmetry and briefly discuss possible solutions on how to produce symmetrical claims.
-In \Cref{sec:solution}, we describe our solution which is part of the ongoing project of formalization of Combinatorics on Words \cite{CoW_gitlab}.
+In \Cref{sec:solution}, we shortly describe possible approaches to the solution and then we describe our solution which is part of the ongoing project of formalization of Combinatorics on Words \cite{CoW_gitlab}.
+We conclude by describing the limits of the current solution in \Cref{sec:limits} and conclude by final remarks in \Cref{sec:conclusion}